 CLEAR CREEK COMMUNITY CONNECTORS (C4) - NEIGHBORS HELPING NEIGHBORS

 If you need help finding local community resources, have questions or just need someone to talk to, please contact Clear Creek Community Connectors:

 - Call: 720-526-2074

 RESOURCES FOR HOUSING/BILL ASSISTANCE

-CLEAR CREEK COUNTY CARES: RESOURCES FOR RESIDENTS IMPACTED BY COVID-19 - STILL ACCEPTING APPLICATIONS
+CLEAR CREEK COUNTY CARES: RESOURCES FOR RESIDENTS IMPACTED BY COVID-19 - CLOSED

-In partnership with the Grand Foundation, Clear Creek County is able to provide resources to help residents with financial challenges resulting from the COVID-19 pandemic.
-Clear Creek County residents/households impacted by COVID-19 may be eligible to receive local financial support in the following categories:
+In partnership with the Grand Foundation, Clear Creek County was able to provide resources to help residents with financial challenges resulting from the COVID-19 pandemic.
+Clear Creek County residents/households impacted by COVID-19 were eligible to receive local financial support in the following categories:

 - Rental or Mortgage assistance

 - Water/sewer/gas/internet bills

 As funds have been exhausted, the application process for this assistance is closed.